rib3/munin-surfboard-python/README.md

 # Code

-Data is scraped from web interface and arranged into objects defined by `SignalData.parse` in [parse.py](surfboard/parse.py)
+Modem data is scraped from web interface and arranged into objects defined by `SignalData.parse` in [parse.py](surfboard/parse.py)

-Mapping of signal to munin data is defined by `graphs` in [graph.py](surfboard/graph.py)
+Mapping of modem data to munin is defined by `graphs` in [graph.py](surfboard/graph.py)

 # Stats